mosdef-hub/mbuild/docs/quick_start/UA_methane_example.rst

 Construct a pseudo-monatomic molecule (united atom (UA) methane), for use with the `TraPPE <http://trappe.oit.umn.edu>`_ force field (FF).
 The UA methane, bead type "_CH4", will be built as a child (mbuild.Compound.children), so the parent (mbuild.Compound) will allow a user-selected residue name (mbuild.Compound.name).
-If the methane is built using methane = mb.Compound(name="_CH4"), then the user must keep the residue name "_CH4" or `foyer <https://foyer.mosdef.org/en/stable/>`_ will not recognize the bead type.
+If the methane is built using methane = mb.Compound(name="_CH4"), then the user must keep the residue name "_CH4" or `foyer <https://foyer.mosdef.org/en/stable/>`_ will not recognize the bead type when using the standard TraPPE force field XML file.

 .. code:: ipython3